Ecdysone 20-monooxygenase

-The three substrates of this enzyme are ecdysone, an electron acceptor AH_{2}, and O_{2}, whereas its three products are 20-hydroxyecdysone, the reduction product A, and H_{2}O.
+The three substrates of this enzyme are ecdysone, a reduced electron acceptor, and oxygen.
+Its products are the insect molting hormone, 20-hydroxyecdysone, the oxidised acceptor, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derive from O miscellaneous.
+This enzyme contains cytochrome P450 acting as an oxidoreductase.
 The systematic name of this enzyme class is ecdysone,hydrogen-donor:oxygen oxidoreductase (20-hydroxylating).
-Like other genes in the ecdysone synthesis pathway, it belongs to Cytochrome P450 Halloween genes, with the nickname shade, other names in common use include alpha-ecdysone C-20 hydroxylase, and ecdysone 20-hydroxylase.
+The genes in the ecdysone synthesis pathway are called halloween genes: this has the nickname shade; other names in common use include alpha-ecdysone C-20 hydroxylase, and ecdysone 20-hydroxylase.